boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/clickhouse.md

 # Connecting Bold BI to the Clickhouse Data Source

-The Bold BI Dashboard Designer supports connecting the Clickhouse database using the SQL Query (C# API).
+The Bold BI Dashboard Designer supports connecting to the Clickhouse database using the SQL Query (C# API).

 ## How to create Clickhouse data source

 To configure the Clickhouse data source, follow these steps:

-1. Click **Data Sources** in the configuration panel to add a new data connection.
+1. Click on **Data Sources** in the configuration panel to add a new data connection.

    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/DataSourcesIcon.png)

-2. Click **CREATE NEW** to launch a new connection from the connection panel.
+2. Click on **CREATE NEW** to launch a new connection from the connection panel.
 3. Select the **Clickhouse** connection in the connection panel.

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking on the **Data Sources** menu in the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/ChooseDS_server.png)